ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 ### Sending spans to the backend

 Spans need to be sent to the backend, where they will be stored and can be viewed.
 In OpenTelemetry, there is a tool called [Exporter](https://opentelemetry.io/docs/languages/go/exporters/) for this purpose.
-We will use the [grpc exporter](https://opentelemetry.io/docs/languages/go/exporters/#otlp-traces-over-grpc).
+We will use the [GRPC exporter](https://opentelemetry.io/docs/languages/go/exporters/#otlp-traces-over-grpc).
 This exporter can send spans to an arbitrary endpoint.

 ### Span context from incoming requests

 We need to be able to associate our spans with those of the service sending requests to Disk Manager.
 This means that for each request, we must obtain the [trace context](https://opentelemetry.io/docs/concepts/context-propagation/), namely, the trace ID and span ID of the span that will be the parent for our span.
-The trace context in [W3C format](https://www.w3.org/TR/trace-context/) (traceparent and tracestate fields in grpc metadata) can be passed in each incoming request.
+The trace context in [W3C format](https://www.w3.org/TR/trace-context/) (traceparent and tracestate fields in GRPC metadata) can be passed in each incoming request.
 We need to be able to parse these fields.

 ## Span structure